 Always on the move

-Like all Frankish kings, Charlemagne was used to travelling constantly in his kingdom and holding court in different places.
-But as he got older – and his gout became more painful – he preferred a more permanent residence.
-Aachen, which may also have been his hometown, was a convenient place – rather centrally located in his empire and with sufficient royal estates around to feed the courtiers.
+Aachen, which may also have been his hometown, was a convenient place.
+The small city was rather centrally located in his empire and with sufficient royal estates around to feed the courtiers.
 Aachen was also a spa town.
-The Romans had founded a town by the name of Aquae Granni (Waters of Grannus) when Grannus, a military commander, discovered hot sulphur springs there.
-And Charlemagne found the sulphurous water comforting and healing.
+The Romans had founded a town by the name of Aquae Granni (Waters of Grannus).
+It was named after Grannus, a military commander, who had discovered hot sulphur springs there.
+And Charlemagne himself found the sulphurous water comforting and healing.

-Some of the Roman ruins were re-used by the Franks, and Charlemagne built a splendid residence and an impressive chapel, today’s Aachen Cathedral.
-Inspired by Roman and Byzantine models, the church was centred on an octagon and featured original Roman porphyry columns (in imperial red!) and golden mosaics.
-Later, the chapel was much enlarged to become a Gothic Cathedral, and in 1980 Germany first UNESCO World Heritage site.
-The building combines Gothic architecture with Byzantine mosaics (actually remade by the Prussians in the 19th century) and we found it very impressive in spite of the dozens (or hundreds?) of people filling the small room.
+Later, the chapel was much enlarged to become a Gothic Cathedral, and in 1980 Germany’s first UNESCO World Heritage site.
+The building combines Gothic architecture with Byzantine-style mosaics such as those you will see in Thessaloniki or Ravenna.
+They were actually remade by the Prussians in the 19th century.
+However, we found it very impressive in spite of the dozens (or hundreds?) of people filling the small room.

 We also visited the treasure chamber, the town’s new history museum and the so-called coronation hall in the city hall.
 And after so much sightseeing it was time for Aachen’s culinary speciality, a chewy type of gingerbread called Printen, sold by the kilo in nearly every shop in Aachen’s pedestrian zone.
 Mmmh.